kchoiuiuc/CoCH/readme.md

 To change the font or background (highlight) colors, choose colors that you want on popup and click the save colors button.

 ## Installation

+Waiting to be listed on google web store

 ### Getting the Source Code